Is Bolivia Safe for Solo Female Travelers?

 Canada's Travel AdvisoryExercise a high degree of caution

-The Canadian Government advises exercising a high degree of caution in Bolivia.
-This is due to the ongoing political and social tensions, coupled with frequent illegal roadblocks across the country.
-Check the full travel advisory.
+**The Canadian Government advises exercising a high degree of caution in Bolivia due to ongoing political and social tensions, which are resulting in frequent roadblocks throughout the country.** Check the full travel advisory.

 🇦🇺